hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         field should be the 'key' of the tag on the EC2 instance.
 The 'value' of the tag should be generated using `role/<role>/tag` endpoint.
         Defaults to an empty string, meaning that role tags are disabled.
-This constraint is valid only with the ec2 auth method and is not checked when using the iam auth method, even when inferencing is enabled.
+This constraint is valid only with the ec2 auth method and is not allowed when an auth_type is iam.
       </li>
     </ul>
     <ul>